Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 When you interact with the Cognitive Language Services Conversations client library using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][conversationanalysis_rest_docs] requests.

-For example, if you submit a query to a non-existant project, a `400` error is returned indicating "Bad Request".
+For example, if you submit a utterance to a non-existant project, a `400` error is returned indicating "Bad Request".

 ```C# Snippet:ConversationAnalysisClient_BadRequest
 try